AEW2015/522R/pages/04.timing-lab/docs.md

 ###Questions:

-What is an input delay?
+Q:What is an input delay?

+A: This helps the tool understand the time between the edge of the input to the next flipflop.

-What is an output delay?
+Q.What is an output delay?

+A: This helps the tool understand the time between the last flipflop to the external output capture device.

 With these new assumptions, is your PLL set up correctly or do you see something you should do to it to make the whole board-level design work better?